ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 In some deployments, it will not be practical to require clients to authenticate (e.g., a widely distributed application that does not require its users to login to any service), so client authentication is not mandatory in DAP.

-In the absence of client authentication, implementations SHOULD deploy some mitigation against Sybil attacks.
+[[OPEN ISSUE: deployments that don't have client auth will need to do something about Sybil attacks.
+Is there any useful guidance or SHOULDs we can provide?
+Sorta relevant: issue #89]]

 ## Verifying and Aggregating Reports {#aggregate-flow}